clively79/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I simple Tic-Tac-Toe program, created to exercise some fundamental Python concepts.
+A simple Tic-Tac-Toe program, created to exercise some fundamental Python concepts.